PaulineOC/Processing-ITP-3-Multiply-the-Rainbow-animation-/README.md

 Something mysterious will happen when the mouse is pressed (and if it’s too much, you can undo the coolness by pressing a key)

+The Organized version is the latter edit to make it more readable

 Link to blog post:
 https://itp.nyu.edu/classes/icm-dano-spring2014/multiply-the-rainbow/